 Residents who drive their motorcycles, motor scooters, or motorbikes to class will be issued citations.
 Commuter students who have motorcycles, motor scooters, or motorbikes must park in the designated motorcycle parking areas.

-Due to limited space, resident students of Hartill, Knutson, Moyer, Ramseyer, Southeast, Pittman Hall North and South are not allowed to drive to the lower academic end of campus for classes or park in general parking lots between 6 a.m. and 2 p.m. and between 1a.m. to 6 a.m.
+Due to limited space, resident students of Hartill, Knutson, Moyer, Ramseyer, Southeast, Pittman Hall North and South are not allowed to drive to the lower academic end of campus for classes or park in general parking lots between 6 a.m. and 2 p.m. and between 1 a.m. to 6 a.m.
 There is a shuttle that runs between all of the residences and the main campus.
-The schedule is posted each pick-up/drop-off location.
+The schedule is posted for each pick-up/drop-off location.
 Students who park in lots not assigned to them will be issued citations.
 Please note that no “extras” (e.g., trailers, carts, toppers, etc.) will be allowed in any of the campus parking lots.
 For more information on assigned parking lots, please refer to the parking regulations available at the Public Safety office (Riley Hall room 1617).

-Visitor parking spaces are intended to be available for visiting prospective students, guests of the college and parents of current students.
+Visitor parking spaces are intended to be available for visiting prospective students, guests of the college, and parents of current students.
 Students who park in these spaces will receive citations.

 Reserved parking spaces are intended for designated university personnel.
 The university asks that you respect these spaces by not parking there.
 Students who park in these spaces will receive citations.
 There are two parking lots that are reserved for faculty and staff: one behind Nazareth Hall and the other behind Totino Fine Arts Center.
 These lots are reserved for faculty and staff Monday through Friday between the hours of 8 a.m. and 2 p.m.

 Public Safety utilizes immobilization devices (boots) to aid with the enforcement of college parking policies.
 Your vehicle may be immobilized if you have accumulated three or more citations.
 If your vehicle is immobilized, arrangements must be made with the Director of Public Safety, or their appointee, to discuss the reason for the excess citations before the immobilizer is removed.
 Once a vehicle has been immobilized, do not attempt to move the vehicle or severe damage may occur.
-Tampering with or removal of an immobilizer may result in an immediate revocation of parking privileges and an additional fine of $200.00.
+Tampering with or removal of an immobilizer may result in the immediate revocation of parking privileges and an additional fine of $200.00.
 Theft of an immobilizer is a felony and could result in criminal prosecution.

 Any vehicle parked illegally or overnight due to mechanical problems must be reported immediately to Public Safety day or night.
 Failure to follow this procedure will result in your vehicle being subject to towing as well as receiving the appropriate citation(s).